 Understanding the mechanism of action (MOA) of antibacterial agents is important for several reasons.
 The MOA determines whether the antibacterial action is likely to be bactericidal or bacteriostatic, and whether the relationship between plasma drug concentration (PDC) and organism minimum inhibitory concentration (MIC) is concentration dependent or time dependent.
 Further, MOA often is related to the mechanism(s) by which resistance emerges.
 For some antimicrobials, the MOA also relates to the mechanism(s) of toxicity.
 Finally, if combination therapy is to be considered, drugs with MOAs that complement one another should be chosen.

-The major MOA of antimicrobial agents, with examples of each type, are as follows (see also Antibacterial Agents): 1) inhibition of cell wall synthesis: β-lactams (penicillins, cephalosporins, and cephamycins), glycopeptides (vancomycin), bacitracin, fosfomycin; 2) impairment of cell membrane function: polymyxin B, colistin; 3) inhibition of protein synthesis through binding either to a single (tetracyclines, chloramphenicol, macrolides, lincosamides) or both (aminoglycosides) ribosomal subunits; 4) inhibition of DNA synthesis and replication: novobiocin, quinolones, metronidazole; 5) inhibition of DNA-dependent RNA polymerase: rifamycins; and 6) inhibition of folic acid and consequently DNA synthesis: sulfonamides, trimethoprim.
+The major MOA of antimicrobial agents, with examples of each type, are as follows (see also Antibacterial Agents Antibacterial Agents ): 1) inhibition of cell wall synthesis: β-lactams (penicillins, cephalosporins, and cephamycins), glycopeptides (vancomycin), bacitracin, fosfomycin; 2) impairment of cell membrane function: polymyxin B, colistin; 3) inhibition of protein synthesis through binding either to a single (tetracyclines, chloramphenicol, macrolides, lincosamides) or both (aminoglycosides) ribosomal subunits; 4) inhibition of DNA synthesis and replication: novobiocin, quinolones, metronidazole; 5) inhibition of DNA-dependent RNA polymerase: rifamycins; and 6) inhibition of folic acid and consequently DNA synthesis: sulfonamides, trimethoprim.

 Most mechanisms will result in killing (rather than static) efficacy, with notable exceptions being drugs that inhibit a single ribosomal unit, or the use of a sulfonamide without a diaminopyridine potentiator such as trimethoprim or ormetoprim.
 Knowing whether a drug is concentration or time dependent is important for design of a dosing regimen.
 Concentration-dependent drugs include the fluoroquinolones and aminoglycosides.
 They are more effective when peak drug concentrations at the site of infection exceed the MIC of the infecting microbe by 10 or more.
 Such drugs also exhibit a long postantibiotic effect, particularly toward gram-negative organisms.
 This effect results in continued inhibition of microbial growth after brief exposure to the drug.
 Thus, for such drugs, the dose rather than the interval, is important.
 For time-dependent drugs, dosing regimens should be designed such that drug concentrations remain above the MIC for most of the dosing interval.
 For such drugs, the dose may need to be increased to surpass the MIC of the organisms, but the interval should be designed to maintain the concentrations.
 Examples of time-dependent drugs include the β-lactams, "bacteriostatic" drugs, and the sulfonamides.
 Designing a convenient dose for time-dependent drugs with very short-half lives is difficult.
 For example, most penicillins have an elimination half-life of ~1–2 hr, and as such, the majority (~90%) will be eliminated in 3–6 hr (for amoxicillin, ~4 hr).
 As such, dosing regimens should be at least every 8, if not every 6, hr.
 Choosing a drug with a longer half-life, if the isolate is sufficiently susceptible, is more prudent.
 Some drugs are both concentration and time dependent; eg, efficacy of the fluoroquinolones can be enhanced by adding a second dose in the face of treatment of an organism with a high, yet susceptible, MIC.

 Drug disposition (absorption, distribution, metabolism, and excretion) of antimicrobials can impact therapeutic efficacy and should influence the design of the dosing regimen.
 Most antimicrobials are administered orally.
 Exceptions include those destroyed by GI acidity (eg, some β-lactams, and particularly penicillins) or microbes (ie, ruminants) and those insufficiently unstable for oral preparation.
 Food can impact absorption of some drugs, most notably tetracyclines (except doxycycline) and the fluoroquinolones (rate but not extent impacted).
 A drug that has a very high oral bioavailability in one species cannot be assumed to have a similarly high oral bioavailability in another.
 For example, the oral bioavailability of ciprofloxacin is good in people but fair or negligible in dogs and horses.
 Most antimicrobials must potentially reach any body tissues.
 Antimicrobials that have a distribution limited to extracellular fluid, ie, "water-soluble" drugs, include the β-lactams, fosfomycin, aminoglycosides, and some members of the sulfonamides and tetracyclines.
 Lipid-soluble drugs distribute to total body water and include the fluoroquinolones, macrolides, clindamycin, many sulfonamides, and doxycycline or minocycline.
 In general, drugs that are water soluble distribute well to extracellular fluid of most organs, but there are exceptions.
-For example, only ~30% of amoxicillin reaches trachobronchial secretions, and distribution into sanctuaries is limited.
+For example, only ~30% of amoxicillin reaches tracheobronchial secretions, and distribution into sanctuaries is limited.
 Doses of such drugs should be increased, particularly for susceptible isolates with MICs approaching the breakpoint.
 Lipid-soluble drugs, in contrast, distribute to total body water and, therefore, are better able to reach intracellular organisms or infections in sanctuaries.
 Some drugs are characterized by volumes of distribution that exceed 1 L/kg, indicating the drug accumulates or becomes trapped at some sites.
 Few antimicrobials appear to be tightly bound to plasma proteins.
 Exceptions include doxycycline, minocycline, and cefovecin.
 For cefovecin, its tight binding to circulating albumin accounts for its very long half-life.
 Several antimicrobials undergo hepatic metabolism, with some drugs (eg, ceftiofur, enrofloxacin) metabolized to an active metabolite that can contribute substantively to antimicrobial activity.
 Some drugs undergo substantive to exclusive excretion in the bile, including the macrolides, minocycline (and some of doxycycline), and clindamycin.
 For such drugs, care must be taken in those species that have a GI microflora subject to antimicrobial disruption; use for urinary tract infections should be avoided.
 Many drugs are excreted renally and subsequently concentrated in the urine, including β-lactams, aminoglycosides, most fluoroquinolones, and several tetracyclines.

-Adverse effects and Toxicity
+Adverse Effects and Toxicity

 Toxicity is associated with harm in the animal and thus is discriminated from adverse effects, although such effects are rarely life threatening.
 Because bacteria are prokaryotic, most antimicrobials do not interact with eukaryotic host targets.
 As such, mechanisms of antimicrobial toxicity are generally not related to mechanisms of antibacterial action.
 An exception is drugs that target microbial cell membranes (polymixins), the use of which is generally limited to topical administration.
 Additionally, mammalian mitochondrial topoisomerases are subject to damage by fluorinated quinolones, resulting in a diversity of adverse effects.
 Drugs that disrupt microbial flora may be lethal to some species, particularly hindgut fermenters (horses, rabbits).
 The release of endotoxin when treating a large, gram-negative inoculum may be problematic for some drugs (especially penicillins), particularly in horses.
 Several classes of antimicrobials exhibit toxicity unrelated to their (known) mechanism of action.
 For example, the aminoglycosides are nephrotoxic because they are actively accumulated in and eventually disrupt renal tubular cells, and selected fluoroquinolones cause retinal degeneration in cats due to phototoxicity in the retina.
 Chloramphenicol is associated with irreversible bone marrow suppression in people, because it is converted to a toxic metabolite.
 Drug interactions might contribute to some adverse effects as well.
 For example, chloramphenicol is a marked inhibitor of drug-metabolizing enzymes, and its use with potentially toxic drugs metabolized by the liver should be avoided.
 Selected fluoroquinolones inhibit selected drug-metabolizing enzymes.
-Macrolides as a class may compete for both p-glycoprotein and thus impact all aspects of drug movement, as well as inhibit some drug-metabolizing enzymes.
+Macrolides as a class may compete for both P-glycoprotein and thus impact all aspects of drug movement, as well as inhibit some drug-metabolizing enzymes.

 Virulence and Resistance